12 Spatial Data Modelling and Visualization

 #> 6 14.45941 2.715860 0

-Mapping the grid of points on the map of Central African Republic, we can visualize the spatial distribution of infected locations.
+Mapping the grid of points on the map of the Central African Republic, we can visualise the spatial distribution of infected locations.

 # Window Grid